 Approximately 3 dead cattle will be produced per cycle.
-The carcasses are removed on a daily basis and is collected by a predator farm (Herman van Wyk).
+The carcasses are removed on a daily basis and is collected by a predator farm.
+Contractors' agreement to follow.

 If the solid waste (construction or operational phases) will not be disposed of in a registered landfill site or be taken up in a municipal waste stream, then the applicant should consult with the competent authority to determine whether it is necessary to change to an application for scoping and EIA.